 Even worse, I have read stories will a YP rep will tell a potential client that they research your competitors websites for keywords, etc., but in some instances they are actually copying competitors wording, which is a huge no-no, and, on top of copyright issues, causes duplicate content issues which will make your website suffer in search.

 You should be working hand-in-hand with your website developer to make sure you are pumping out keyword rich copy personalized for your business and your location.

 The most successful websites are constantly refreshing their content through original copywriting and blogging, adding galleries of pictures for recent jobs, interacting with their customers and clients online via forums and commenting on blog posts.
 They also cross promote posts and pages on social media sites like Twitter, Instagram, and Facebook.

 Successful website owners also watch their Google Analytics and have a finger on the pulse of what people are searching for in their industry, so they can constantly refresh their keywords on pages.

 YP Advertising vs YP Website Design

-I am by no means saying that YP may not have a place in your online marketing budget.
-Certainly, many people have reported excellent results by paying to make themselves rank higher in the YP directory, as well as other online directories.
+I am by no means saying that directories like YP may not have a place in your online marketing budget.
+Certainly, many people have reported excellent results by paying to make themselves rank higher in their directories, as well as other online directories.

 You need to differentiate between the directory advertising arm of their business and relying on them to build you an actual website.

-You may find that having YP build your company website may not be your best deal in the end.
-They seem to rely more on slick sales reps to push their products, for high prices, instead of professional website developers and SEO specialists – the people who study this day in and day out and who know how to really maximize your online presence for long term results.
+You may find that having YP or Hibu build your company website may not be your best deal in the end.
+They seem to rely more on slick sales reps to push their products and up-sells, for higher prices, instead of professional website developers and SEO specialists – the people who study this day in and day out and who know how to really maximize your online presence for long-term results.